-Gutted that you can’t get to the gym?
+Pining for your weekly HIIT class?
 Quit eating your pity and readjust your routine: it’s never been easier to stay fit, healthy and strong without leaving your front door.

 Whether you roll out a yoga mat for sun salutations in the sitting room or try to tackle a calisthenics circuit in the kitchen, each of the apps below will help you to keep fit, healthy and happy at home.
-Need entertainment while you exercise?
-The TV’s right there for Netflix and drills.

-Cheaper than any gym membership, these workout companions should also ensure you’re in fine form when the pandemic eventually ends – and keep you sane indoors until it does.
+Cheaper than any gym membership, these workout companions should also ensure you’re in fine form when the pandemic eventually ends – and keep you sane until it does.
 So put down that panic-bought packet of shortbread biscuits, grab your smartphone and prepare to get sweaty.

 Best for the personally trained: Fiit

-Isolating from your personal trainer?
+Distancing from your personal trainer?
 Download Fiit and they might be out of a job for good: a PT in your pocket, Fiit puts an arsenal of on-demand fitness classes right on your smartphone – each led by a real trainer.

 Choose between high-intensity workouts for burning fat, bodyweight exercises for gaining strength or stretching for enhanced flexibility, before aiming to beat your PB or top the live global leaderboards.